supermarsx/universus/agent-memories-docs/TRANSFORMATION_PROGRESS_REPORT.md

 ### Verification
 - ✅ TypeScript compilation successful
 - ✅ No "SpaceEmpire" references in active code
-- ✅ No "OGame" references except in historical documentation
+- ✅ No "Universus" references except in historical documentation
 - ✅ Consistent branding throughout

 ---